MicrosoftDocs/learn/learn-pr/aspnetcore/configure-dependency-injection/includes/2-understand-dependency-injection.md

-ASP.NET Core apps often have a need to access the same services across multiple components.
+ASP.NET Core apps often need to access the same services across multiple components.
 For example, several components might need to access a service that fetches data from a database.
 ASP.NET Core users a built-in dependency injection (DI) container to manage the services that an app uses.

 ## Dependency injection and Inversion of Control (IoC)

 The dependency injection pattern is a form of Inversion of Control (IoC).
-In the dependency injection pattern, a class receives its dependencies from external sources rather than creating them itself.
-This pattern decouples the class from the dependency, which makes code easier to test and maintain.
+In the dependency injection pattern, a component receives its dependencies from external sources rather than creating them itself.
+This pattern decouples the code from the dependency, which makes code easier to test and maintain.

 Consider the following *Program.cs* file: